Fulgencio Batista: Constitutional presidency (1940–1944)

-Post-presidency
+Between presidencies (1944-1952)

 In 1944, Batista's handpicked successor, Carlos Saladrigas Zayas, was defeated by Grau.
 In the final months of his presidency, Batista sought to handicap the incoming Grau administration.
 In a July 17, 1944, dispatch to the U.S. Secretary of State, U.S. Ambassador Spruille Braden wrote:

 Shortly after, Batista left Cuba for the United States.
 "I just felt safer there," he said.
-He divorced his wife, Elisa, and married Marta Fernández Batista in 1945.
+He divorced his wife, Elisa Godínez, and married Marta Fernández in 1945.
 Two of their four children were born in the United States.
 For the next eight years, Batista remained in the background, spending time in the Waldorf-Astoria in New York City and a home in Daytona Beach, Florida.

-He continued to participate in Cuban politics, and was elected to the Cuban Senate in absentia in 1948.
+Batista continued to participate in Cuban politics and was elected to the Cuban Senate in absentia in 1948.
 Returning to Cuba, he decided to run for president and received permission from President Grau, whereupon he formed the United Action Party.
 On taking power he founded the Progressive Action Party, but he never regained his former popular support, though the unions supported him until the end.

-Military coup and second presidency (1952–1959)
+Military coup and dictatorship (1952–1959)

 In 1952, Batista again ran for president.
 In a three-way race, Roberto Agramonte of the Orthodox Party led in all the polls, followed by Carlos Hevia of the Authentic Party.
 Batista's United Action coalition was running a distant third.